emm218/osdev/README.md

 ## Roadmap

-1. write a script to generate bootable images from the efi loader and kernel binary that cargo generates
+1. write a script to automate making bootable images from the efi loader and kernel binary that cargo generates
 2. have the loader get a memory map and pass control to the kernel ASAP
 3. figure out memory layout (64 bit space is so ridiculously large!) and write paging